LaraTunc/wcd-final-capstone/README.md

-# OBSERVABILITY SYSTEMS
+# FINAL CAPSTONE

 This project contains a Flask app that has been containerized and pushed to Dockerhub.
-The goal is to deploy this app in an AWS EKS clusteR and then collect logs with Fluentd, store them with Prometheus and display them on Grafana dashboards.
+The goal is to deploy this app in an AWS EKS cluster and then collect logs with Fluentd, store them with Prometheus and display them on Grafana dashboards.

 ## Architecture